Bronx Zoo Video Design Animates The Work Of A Well-Celebrated Children’s Book Author

 Bronx Zoo Video Design Taps Into Children’s Imagination To Deliver A Delightful Alternate Reality

-Sticky Picture’s Bronx Zoo video design leverages the power of children’s vivid imagination with impressive results.
+Sticky Picture's Bronx Zoo video design is a testament to the creative prowess of video producers and branding experts in harnessing the power of children's vivid imagination.
 The seamless interaction between the animated and real-life animals, the excellent narration and to-the-point messaging make this video a success.

 Eric Carle, the book’s author and creative director, explains his philosophy of design that is also reflected in the Bronx Zoo video design.